As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 It works by clearing your congestion and sinuses, giving you instant relief from the pain.
 Plus, the warm water going through your nasal passages can feel immensely soothing, offering much-needed comfort from the congestion and frequent sneezing, and runny nose.

 Never used a neti pot before?
 How to Use a Neti Pot for Sinus Relief.

-Hydration is essential any time you are sick, including when you have a head or chest cold.
-Dehydration is common when you are ill because you aren’t eating or drinking as often as you typically do.
-You need that hydration, so drink as much water as you can.
+Hydration is essential any time you are sick, and especially when you have a head or chest cold.
+Dehydration is common when you are ill because you aren’t eating or drinking as much as you typically do.
+You need that hydration, so drink up.
 Drinks that have added electrolytes can really help.

 Eat Plenty of Ginger and Garlic

-Ginger and garlic are some of the most powerful natural remedies for head colds.
+Ginger and garlic are some of the most powerful herbs for head colds.

 Ginger is a type of root that can be used in its fresh form, or in powdered form.
 Add it to your foods or steep some when brewing your tea.
 A cup of hot ginger tea can work wonders to help soothe your nausea, and headaches when you get a cold.

 Garlic is also effective for boosting your immune system.
 Not only will it help you to fight off your existing symptoms, but it will also help you fight off a head cold in the future.